giancosta86/velvet/README.md

 ## Writing tests

-Tests are defined in **test scripts** - by convention, files having `.test.elv` extension: they are _standard Elvish scripts_ that can also transparently invoke a handful of additional builtin functions, injected by Velvet and described below.
+Tests are defined in **test scripts** - by convention, files having `.test.elv` extension: they are _standard Elvish scripts_ that can also transparently invoke a handful of _additional builtin functions_, injected by Velvet and described below.

-### Structuring tests
+### Defining the test structure

-The `>>` function is the basic building block for _defining the test tree_ - adopting a Gherkin-like descriptive notation:
+The `>>` function - is the basic building block for _defining the test tree_ - adopting _a Gherkin-like descriptive notation_:

 ```elvish
 >> First component {